 “I recommend that people raise at least six months of reserve capital before they open, so that if they don’t sell a single meal for six months, they will be OK,” she says.

-That thought is echoed by Brad Birky who along with his wife Libby opened the second such restaurant in Denver in 2006.
-He said they raised $30,000 before the opened, but burned through most of that before they even opened their doors.
+That thought is echoed by Brad Birky, who along with his wife, Libby, opened the second such restaurant in Denver in 2006.
+He said they raised $30,000 before they opened but burned through most of that before they even opened their doors.
 They had signed a lease in June, thinking they would be open in a month or two, but the doors didn’t open to the public until late October.
 “You need to make sure you have money put away for the unexpected,” he said.

-She ran the café until 2009, when she stepped down from day to day duties to devote herself to helping people in other communities do the same.
-In addition to the 60 or so that have already opened, she is working with a couple of dozen groups today that are working to start similar cafes.
+She ran the café until 2009, when she stepped down from day-to-day duties to devote herself to helping people in other communities do the same.
+In addition to the 60 or so restaurants that have already opened, she is working with a couple of dozen groups today that are working to become successful social entrepreneurs.

 She advises people planning to start cafes to create a community of supporters around the idea before opening.
-Some cafes, she said sell $10 wooden tokens that are each good for a meal, with one recently raising $30,000 that way before they had opened.
+Some cafes, she said, sell $10 wooden tokens that are each good for a meal, with one recently raising $30,000 that way before it opened.

 She advises building relationships with farmers and offering to buy their seconds.
 One small thing that has helped restaurants reduce waste and save money is simply asking people what portion sizes they want.

 Certainly not every social enterprise has much in common with a restaurant, but some useful tips from successful social entrepreneurs for almost any social enterprise are :